[saga][epic] Detection of "known failures" for stable tests, easy test results review and easy tracking of known issues

 See https://wiki.jenkins.io/display/JENKINS/Build+Failure+Analyzer for an example.
 This jenkins plugin uses a "knowledge base" with jenkins instance global "known failures" defined with description and pattern matching, e.g. on "build log parsing", to mark failures as known when any log content matches existing patterns

-#5 Updated by nicksinger almost 3 years ago
+#5 Updated by nicksinger about 3 years ago

 Another idea which could be checked/better reported to the user:

 If a crucial component in the "os-autoinst-chain" fails (e.g. xterm for ipmi jobs), openQA could easily report this earlier.
 As it is right now, the job stalls (hangs as "running") but only shows a black screen.
 Example: https://openqa.suse.de/tests/1970948 (look for "PermissionError" in the osautoinst-log.txt)

-#7 Updated by okurz almost 3 years ago
+#7 Updated by okurz about 3 years ago

 "outside", yes, I agree.
 Should be outside what is currently defined as "openQA" but it could be that we still call it "the openQA ecosystem" so I guess this issue tracker is still best suited.
 Some parts we have already covered with the proof-of-concept of detecting known failures in the serial port output.

 https://github.com/os-autoinst/os-autoinst/pull/1052 to "Add option to override status of test modules with soft-fail"

-#17 Updated by okurz over 2 years ago
+#17 Updated by okurz almost 3 years ago